ICFAI-LAW School BA-LLB / BBA-LLB Admissions 2025

 Do you want to improve your ability to solve problems and ace the quantitative portion of the CLAT 2026 test?
 Effective calculating methods can make all the difference, enabling you to solve challenging issues more quickly and accurately.
 Time is of the essence in a competitive exam such as the CLAT 2026 Exam, and becoming proficient in these tactics will help you save important test minutes.
 This guide is full of strategies that can help you do better on test day, whether they be mental math tricks, algebraic equation shortcuts, or efficient methods for handling percentage and ratio questions.
-Let's explore the techniques that can revolutionise how you tackle arithmetic issues on the CLAT 2026 test!
+Let's explore the techniques that can revolutionise how you tackle arithmetic issues on the CLAT 2026 preparation!

 Also Check: 100+ CLAT Quantitative Techniques Questions with Answers and Detailed Solutions by Careers360